jenna-labelle/STAT_E109_Project/README.md

 For the 5 significant multivariate linear regression models (B.cells, CAFs, Endothelial cells, Macrophages, and melanoma), the proportion of these 5 cell types was predicted in bulk melanoma sequencing data (n=378).For CAFs and EndothelialCells, the majority of these predicted proportions are quite low, with most values less than 10%.
 This is what we may expect, however, as proportions of these cells are quite low in the single cell data as well (1.3% and 1.4%, respectively).

+### Predicting tumor grade
-### Predicting tumor grade based on predicted cell type composition: decision tree modeling
+#### Predicting tumor grade based on predicted cell type composition: decision tree modeling

 Bulk sequencing data was filtered to include only samples with tumor grade information available (n=116).
 Tumor grade was provided with high granularity, with each major class (Type1-IV) being split into additional subclasses.
 Because these sub-classes often contained only a few samples, tumor subtypes were simplified into their major classes.
 The data was then split into training (70%) and testing (30%) data sets (training settings: number=5, repeats=1, method=repeatedcv).